awkena/panGenomeBreedr/docs/reference/get_api_url.md

 # Get the current API endpoint URL

 Retrieves the active API endpoint.
-If no custom endpoint has been set by the user, it safely defaults to the official Sorghum pangenome database API.
+If no custom endpoint has been set by the user, it safely defaults to the official Sorghum database API.

 ## Usage